barrenechea/psxdata/README.md

-# PSX Data
+# PSXData

-This project serves data from the [PSX Data Center](https://psxdatacenter.com) as static resources via Cloudflare Pages, providing fast CDN access across the globe.
+This project serves serialized data from the [PSX DataCenter](https://psxdatacenter.com) as static resources via Cloudflare Pages, providing fast CDN access across the globe.

 ## Overview

-PSX Data is a modernized version of the original [psxdata](https://github.com/ticky/psxdata) project by [ticky](https://github.com/ticky).
-While the original project focused on parsing and serializing data from PSX Data Center, this version takes it a step further by hosting the parsed data on Cloudflare Pages for efficient global distribution.
+PSXData is a modernized version of the original [psxdata](https://github.com/ticky/psxdata) project by [ticky](https://github.com/ticky).
+While the original project focused on parsing and serializing data from PSX DataCenter, this version takes it a step further by hosting the parsed data on Cloudflare Pages for efficient global distribution.

 ## Features

-- Parsed data from PSX Data Center for PlayStation 1, PlayStation 2, and PSP
+- Parsed data from PSX DataCenter for PlayStation 1, PlayStation 2, and PSP
 - Static resources hosted on Cloudflare Pages for fast, global access
 - Monthly updates to ensure data freshness
 - Cover images for games (when available)